-Our Planning with Parents Guided Interviews are now available to the public in English and Spanish at:
+Our Planning with Parents Guided Interviews are now available to the public:

 These apps are designed for advocates and parents who need to learn about advance planning and create these New York documents:

 - Temporary Care & Custody (Designation of Person in Parental Relation)

 - Waiver & Consent